stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 * sentiment and engagement
 * team players
 * innovators
-* what's hot and trending right now (conversations or work)
+* interactive global heatmap showing what's hot right now

 Imagine if you can filter that data by unlimited combinations of geography, levels, functions, verticals and horizontals.

-This level of real time data and insight is unprecedented.
+This level of real time data and insight is unprecedented - giving progressive leaders, staff and consultants unlimited opportunities to innovate and elevate strategy execution.

 ### Consulting Deliverables (no more static docs)

-The old school way of handing over consulting deliverables in the form of static documents, is time consuming, unproductive and creates a burden for both the consultant and the client.
+Old school consulting deliverables, in the form of static documents, is time consuming, unproductive and in the end creates a burden for both the consultant and the client.

 One-off project management software doesn't help either.

 Consultants and the clients need a collaboration environment that achieves the following: